 Antibiotics, cleaning out the abscess (if you can find it), and pain medications may all be prescribed for your rabbit by your veterinarian.
 Abscesses are serious and we don't always know why they occur but treatment is always needed as they do not go away on their own.

-Also seen in pet rats, bumblefoot is a common problem in obese rabbits, rabbits that don't exercise, rabbits that have a rough surface to sit and walk on, and rabbits who like to sit in their dirty litter boxes or bedding.
+Also seen in pet rats, bumblefoot is a common problem in obese rabbits, rabbits that don't exercise, have a rough surface to sit and walk on, or who like to sit in their dirty litter boxes or bedding.
 It is technically referred to as pododermatitis and requires antibiotics, pain medications, a new cleaning plan for the cage, and often times dietary plans and bandaging to correct.
 It is very painful and your rabbit may limp or not want to walk if they have bumblefoot.